Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Fun

 - Create a nice frontend for DeepSaber, a way to AI generate beatsaber maps for any youtube video.
 Currently, it's just a [colab notebook](https://colab.research.google.com/drive/11v-ztHOUXLXFHmH4QIuXGXtTvD-3r7oP#scrollTo=mocWjd1-oatL), but it's [a few short steps away](https://gist.github.com/Divide-By-0/0fd38b7b8b0102b21b4f11bf8dd7d707) from having a nice frontend.
 BeatSage is a similar AI mapper that's generally regarded as having an inferior algorithm, and they hit 100K uses in a few months.
+  - Edit: Done at [bsmapper.com](https://bsmapper.com) and [beatsaberai.com](https://beatsaberai.com).
+A new one is coming out soon as well that should blow these two out of the water.
 - A better smart time-based phone password lock.
 For instance, if the current time is AB:CD, the user can set their password as say, (A+B), (|C-D|), (A \* B % 10), (D), or a general user-coded function, so it changes every minute.
 Existing solutions only allow rudimentary functions.
 - Automatic haircut chooser -- input a picture, and based on aligning your face to a celebrity with similar facial features (via keypoint matching or AI facial recognition %), then overlay celebrity hair on top of yours to preview the style or directly show that celebrity's hair to your barber.
 - Automatically take a picture of your face and take cross ratios and edge detection/curve detection to determine the best sunglasses based on face shape.
 Training data can be celebrities with similar face shapes, and you can even have a whole startup ship and send you completely custom-sized sunglasses.